F1PFC/TTN_GPS_Tracker/Readme.md

 <br><br>

-## TTN\_GPS\_Tracker program -- Display option
+## TTN\_GPS\_Tracker program - Display option

-The TTN\_GPS\_Tracker program has the option to display information on a local display via an I2C connection, either a 20x4 LCD display or a SSD1306 OLED , this option is turned off by default because of this line in the configuration file;
+The TTN\_GPS\_Tracker program has the option to display information on a local display connected to the Arduino device via an I2C connection, either a 20x4 LCD display or a SSD1306 OLED.
+The option to enable the display is turned off by default by this line in the configuration.h file;

 //\#define Use\_Display